SoCTAssist Developer Guide

 NFR-P1: Response Time

-• Basic commands (add, delete, mark) must complete within 2 seconds
+• Basic commands must complete within 2 seconds.

-• Search and filter operations must return results within 1 second
+• Find operations must return results within 2 second.

 NFR-P2: Startup Time

-• Application must launch within 3 seconds on standard hardware
+• Application must launch within 5 seconds on standard hardware.

 4. Scalability Requirements